AlphaReplica/Connecta/README.md

 - WebRTC failover, if client doesn't support webRTC or has problems connecting any of the peers than server will act as message broker
 - autoreconnect

+<b>Whats updated in 0.2.8:</b>
+- Added OnJoined and onLeft Callbacks in Room

 <b>Whats updated in 0.2.7:</b>
 - fixed join room bugs
 - fixed bytearray length bug